 8.1 Overview

-This clause defines the provisioning API used by a Media Application Provider at reference point M1 to configure downlink or uplink Media Delivery services.
+This clause defines the provisioning API used by a Media Application Provider at reference point M1 to configure downlink Media Delivery, uplink Media Delivery, or Real-time Communication services.
 The corresponding OpenAPI definitions for the Maf_Provisioning service are specified in clause A.3.
 A summary of the resource structure is shown in table 8.1-1 below.
 The default endpoint address of the Media AF at reference point M1 is specified in clause 7.1.2.1.

 Table 8.1-1: Resource structure of Maf_Provisioning APIs